Marginality from Leading Soft Gluons: Discussion

 \section{Discussion}

 In~\cite{Kapec:2022axw} the authors focused on extracting the curvature of the manifold from the four point function of marginal operators.
 However, the most fundamental description of the geometry comes from the metric which one can deduce from the two point function.
-In the case of Yang-Mills, we find that there exists a set of marginal operators giving us four independent directions that we can travel on the conformal manifold.
-While we are fairly certain that there are no more than four directions, since that would imply being able to construct some new set of marginal operators, it is not clear if the above analysis gives us the full metric.
+In the case of Yang-Mills, we find that there exists a set of marginal operators giving us two independent directions that we can travel on the conformal manifold.
+While we are fairly certain that there are no more than two directions, since that would imply being able to construct some new set of marginal operators, it is not clear if the above analysis gives us the full metric.
 The components of the metric we determined were based solely on the existence of non-zero two point functions.
 While it is true that the only non-vanishing two point function is between opposite helicity gluons, it is not clear whether that necessarily implies the non-existence of a two point function between $\mathcal{L}^-$ and $\mathcal{L}^-$, for instance.

 In fact, starting from the three point functions one could ask if the metric derivatives we wrote down are the only ones that exist.
 Since the definition of $\frac{\partial g_{IJ}}{\partial\lambda^K}$, takes the three point function where $\mathcal{M}_K$ is a function of the variables $(z,\bar{z})$ we integrate over, if we take the same three point function and set a different operator to have the argument $(z,\bar{z})$, that will lead to a different combination of indices like $\frac{\partial g_{IK}}{\partial\lambda^J}$, for instance.
 However, if we look at the three point functions they all contain $\delta(\bar{z}_{12})$, which means that if we set the argument of the third operator to be the one integrated over, the delta function will be $\delta(1)$ which is 0.
-Therefore, given the set of three point functions, we have derived the only non-zero metric derivatives that exist.
+Therefore, given this set of non-vanishing three point functions, we have derived the only non-zero metric derivatives that exist.
+It would be interesting to see what happens if one takes the full OPE of soft gluons (including mixed helicity terms) and works backwards to find the metric and connections.
+This could give rise to other two point and three-point functions of marginal operators that are not enumerated here.

 It is additionally interesting to speculate on the connections to the statements made in~\cite{Cheung:2022vnd} where they mention how to understand the geometric soft theorems in gauge theory and gravity by relating them to a sigma model.
 The authors propose a way to tack on the necessary kinematic structure to the nonlinear sigma model field that is consistent with gauge theory and gravity.
 While the authors have expressions for the metric, connections and curvature it is not clear how those explicitly relate to what we have found in this work.
 There are small ingredients that are similar, like the existence of $\delta^{ab}$ in the metric and $f^{abc}$ in the connection, but those could just be a result of working with quantities in a theory of Yang-Mills.
 Additionally, the authors of~\cite{Cheung:2022vnd} work specifically with Yang-Mills in Feynman gauge and the expressions they propose for the metric and connections are gauge dependent while in this paper we have made statements that are all agnostic to the gauge.
 It would be incredibly useful if we could completely decouple from the bulk theory but at the present moment, that seems rather difficult.